 Efficiency is important to me.
-I figure if you're going to buy food with your own money, then lug it all the way home, you'd might as well put some on your face.
-As it turns out, a homemade avocado mask can make your face look fresh and bright.
+I figure if you're going to buy food with your own money, then carry it all the way home, you'd might as well put some on your face.
+As it turns out, an avocado mask can make your face look fresh and bright.

 Open a ripe avocado with a knife.

 Wash your face with a rag, or use a gentle exfoliant.
-This will remove normally occurring dead skin on your face, which blocks good serums (or avocados) from getting absorbed into your skin.
+This will remove normally occurring dead skin on your face, which blocks good serums and moisturizers from getting properly absorbed into your skin.

 After washing and scrubbing, smear the spoonful of avocado all over your face.
 Most store bought masks instruct you to keep the product away from your eyes, but as far as I can tell after testing, there is no risk in applying as far as I did in the photo.
-Rub on the avocado and give yourself a good massage with it, because it feels nice.
-Treat yourself right!
+Rub on the avocado and give your face a good massage with it, because it feels nice.
 Now go do other things and wait until the mask has dried, about 20 minutes.
-You'll know when that has happened, and it will feel exciting.
-Now, ask your poor unsuspecting housemate Malay to take photos of you with this stuff on your face.
+You'll know when it has dried, and it will feel exciting.
+Now, ask your unsuspecting housemate Malay to take photos of you with green on your face.

-Wash the mask off in the shower, because there is probably some in your hair by now.
+Wash the mask off in the shower, because there is probably some in your hair.

-Why might this be good for your face?
+Why could this be good for your face?
 There are a lot of vitamin C skin products out there.
 I have bought them and like what they do to my skin, as vitamin C is needed for collagen synthesis.
-It's also present in all plant foods, and is an antioxidant (meaning it keeps things from oxidizing, or sort of, getting older).
-There is a load of vitamin C in avocado, as well as innumerable other antioxidants and enzymes that good things for you.
-There are enzymes and antioxidants scientists haven't even discovered, but they're working on it, and they know these truly magical compounds are present in plants.
-If you're buying masks that boast enzymes and antioxidants, why not just go straight to the source?
-Also, the fat from the avocado seems to make my skin feel soft.
-This is purely anecdotal, and I'll take it.
+It's also present in all plant foods, and is an antioxidant (meaning it keeps things from oxidizing, or getting older).
+There is a lot of vitamin C in avocado, as well as thousands of other antioxidants and enzymes that do good things for you.
+There are enzymes and antioxidants scientists haven't even discovered, but they're doing the research, and they know that these magical compounds are present in plants.
+If you buy face masks that boast enzymes and antioxidants, why not instead go straight to the source?
+Also, the fat from the avocado seems to make my skin soft, though this is merely my observation.

 Circling back.
-When I'm really in a hurry, I eat the entire avocado with a spoon after cutting it in half.
+When I'm in a hurry, I eat the entire avocado with a spoon after cutting it in half.
 This went well when I had to be to work at 7 am and needed something quick in my stomach.
 The avocado would sustain me until 10 am, then I'd be ready to eat something else.
-Now, below is a photo of toast, because I need to step this solo avocado up a little.
+Now, below is a photo of toast.
+That will improve things.

 Avocado toast is a food trend that I support.
 Instead of eating just the avocado like a barbarian, get yourself a piece of bread, which keeps you full for a longer period of time.
-Toast your bread, spread on the avocado with a fork, and add salt.
+Toast it, spread on the avocado with a fork, and add salt.

 You could also use rice crackers or put a corn tortilla in the toaster if you don't have bread.
-Some places are selling this, adding lime juice, cilantro, epic sea salt.
-My favorite at home version of avocado toast is below.
+Some places are sell avocado toast, adding lime juice, cilantro, and sea salt.
+My at home version is below.

 There you have it.